-- Reassurance: The University of Michigan Rogel Cancer Center consistently ranks in the top ten on the US News & World Report’s list of “Top Hospitals for Cancer.”
+- Reassurance: The University of Michigan Rogel Cancer Center consistently ranks in the top twenty on the US News & World Report’s list of “Top Hospitals for Cancer.”

 - State-of-the-art diagnosis and treatment, including new therapies that may not yet be available in your community

-- Top-quality care from one of 19 premier centers in the National Comprehensive Cancer Network who work together to develop national treatment guidelines to ensure the delivery of consistent, high-quality, cost-effective cancer care
+- Top-quality care from a premier centers in the National Comprehensive Cancer Network who work together to develop national treatment guidelines to ensure the delivery of consistent, high-quality, cost-effective cancer care

-- Over 300 clinicians and researchers who provide expertise in virtually all types of cancer in 24 specialized and multidisciplinary Cancer Care Clinics
+- Over 300 clinicians and researchers who provide expertise in virtually all types of cancer in specialized and multidisciplinary cancer care clinics

 - Everything you might need for your recovery: diagnosis, treatment, psychosocial support, pain management, rehabilitation and assistance in returning to your life after cancer